Are you seeing the results from your inbound marketing?

 Search engine optimisation (SEO) and Google AdWords are important tools in appearing on the first page of search engines, allowing you to acquire new leads.

-SEO techniques such as keyword research, high quality content, technical optimisation, page titles, having friendly URLs, metadata tags, submissions to search engines, and site traffic analysis software, are guaranteed to improve your businesses’ web presence.
+SEO techniques such as keyword research, high quality content, technical optimisation, page titles, having friendly URLs, metadata tags, submissions to search engines, and site traffic analysis software, are guaranteed to improve your practices’ web presence.

 6. Analysing and Refining Strategies